chronark/planetfall/svc/docs/src/pages/rest-api/endpoints.md

 description: Quidem magni aut exercitationem maxime rerum eos.
 ---

-ABC
+The **endpoints** API allows you to create, update, and delete endpoints as well as querying checks.

 ---

-The **endpoints** API allows you to create, update, and delete endpoints as well as querying checks.

 ## **GET** /v1/endpoints/{endpointId}/checks